Outside-Obstacle Representations with All Vertices on the Outer Face: Outside-Obstacle Representations for Partial 2-Trees

-\begin{sketch} Every $2$-tree~$T$ can be constructed through the following iterative procedure: (1) Start with one edge, called the \emph{base} edge and mark its vertices as \emph{inactive}.
-Stack any number of vertices onto the base edge and mark them as \emph{active}.
-During the entire procedure, every present vertex is marked either as active or inactive.
-Moreover, once a vertex is inactive, it remains inactive for the remainder of the construction.
-(2) Pick one active vertex~$v$ and stack any number of vertices onto each of its two parent edges.
-All the new vertices are marked as active and $v$ as inactive.
-(3) If there are active vertices remaining,~repeat step~(2).
-We construct a drawing of $T$ by geometrically implementing this iterative procedure, so that after every step of the algorithm the present part of the graph is realized as a straight-line drawing satisfying the following invariants: \begin{enumerate}[left=0pt,label=(\roman*)] \item Each vertex~$v$ not incident to the base edge is associated with an open circular arc $C_v$ that lies completely in the outer face and whose endpoints belong to the two parent edges of~$v$.
-Moreover, $v$ is located at the center of~$C_v$ and the parent edges of $v$ are below~$v$. \item Each non-edge intersects the circular arc of at least one of its incident vertices. \item For each active vertex~$v$, the region $R_v$ enclosed by~$C_v$ and the two parent edges of~$v$ is \emph{empty}, meaning that~$R_v$ is not intersected by any edges, vertices, or circular arcs. \item Every vertex is incident to the outer face. \end{enumerate} It is easy to see that once the procedure terminates with a drawing that satisfies invariants (i)--(iv), we obtain the desired representation (in particular, invariants~(i) and~(ii) together imply that each non-edge intersects the outer face).
+\begin{theorem} Every $2$-tree admits a reducible OOR with all vertices on the outer face. \end{theorem} \begin{proof} It follows readily from the definition of $2$-trees that every $2$-tree~$T$ can be constructed through the following iterative procedure, during which every vertex is marked either as active or inactive.
+Once a vertex is inactive, it remains inactive for the remainder of the construction. \begin{enumerate}[(S1)] \item Start with some edge, called the \emph{base} edge and mark its vertices as \emph{inactive}.
+Stack any number of vertices (but at least one vertex) onto the base edge and mark the new vertices as \emph{active}. \item Pick an active vertex~$v$ and stack any number of new vertices (possibly none) onto each of its two parent edges.
+The new vertices are marked as active and $v$ is marked as inactive. \item While there are active vertices, repeat step~(S\ref{enum:2tree-step}). \end{enumerate} Observe that step~(S\ref{enum:2tree-step}) is performed exactly once for each vertex that is not incident to the base edge.
+We construct a drawing of $T$ by geometrically implementing the iterative procedure described above, so that after every step of the algorithm the present part of the graph is realized as a straight-line drawing satisfying the following set of invariants: \begin{enumerate}[({I}1)] \item Each vertex~$v$ that is not incident to the base edge is associated with an open circular arc $C_v$ centered at~$v$ that lies completely in the outer face; see \cref{fig:rotation}.
+Moreover, the parent edges of~$v$ lie below~$v$ and contain the endpoints of~$C_v$. \item Each non-edge intersects the circular arc of at least one of its incident vertices. \item For each active vertex~$v$, the region $R_v$ enclosed by~$C_v$ and the two parent edges of~$v$ (shaded gray in \cref{fig:rotation}) is \emph{empty}, meaning that~$R_v$ does not contain any vertex of~$T$ and does not intersect any edge or circular arc.
+(Combined with (I\ref{enum:vertex}), it follows that~$R_v$ lies completely in the outer face.) \item Every vertex is incident to the outer face. \end{enumerate}